-The Inspiring Story of IRONDAD Alfred Chong and His IRONMAN Family
+The Inspiring Story of IRONDAD Alfred Cheong and His IRONMAN Family

 When you got to travel places around the world with your family, why not join a race event together?

 Competing in an IRONMAN event requires discipline, determination and commitment.
 It's not an easy task for participants that join IRONMAN event.
 Participants will have to go through a 3.8 km swim, 180 km bike and 42.195 km run.
 It is a challenging and tough race for the participants as it test their mental and physical abilities.

 But have you heard of a family of IRONMAN?
 The incredible story of IRONMAN participants Alfred Cheong and his family caught our eyes and we decided to dive deeper to find out more.

 It all started when Alfred read the articles from IRONMAN in 2017, he then visited Yee Sze Mun's home, who is the oldest IRONMAN at age 82.
 Yee shown all his medals to Alfred and from that moment, Alfred felt inspired and made up his mind to take on IRONMAN.

 From there, Alfred's journey begun.
 Alfred went to compete in an IRONMAN event - an endurance sport which has slowly become a global phenomenon, he knew it would be a life-changing one.
 Little did he know, he would be turning his family of five in a group of triathlon disciples.
 At 55, Alfred puts many of his contemporaries to shame with his slender and toned physique.
 Despite starting his IRONMAN journey in his early 50s, he went straight for the full distance IRONMAN at his very first IRONMAN event.